 Many brides walk away with a very different dress to the one they had in mind.
 This is because bridal shopping is nothing like shopping for everyday clothes.
 Wedding dresses neither look nor fit the same as ‘normal’ clothes so it’s impossible to know what will suit you until you try lots of them on.

 They say you’ll know ‘the one’ as soon as you step into it.
 My advice?
 Make a note of it and move on.
 Keep shopping.
 If nothing else makes you feel that way, you truly know it’s the dress for you.

 - Don’t Do it All in One Day

 It’s often advised to spread appointments out over a couple of weeks unless you’re in a serious time crunch.
 I’d suggest scheduling appointments at 2 or 3 boutiques one day and hitting another 2 or 3 boutiques a couple of weeks later.

 Appointments are usually around 90 minutes, so it’s a long day and a LOT of dresses.
 Spreading the appointments out will ensure you’re not overwhelmed by choice and will allow some time to think about everything you’ve seen.

 Just make sure you allow time for plenty of coffee breaks and a nice leisurely lunch.

 - Order the Right Size

 When you’re ready to order the perfect dress, order it in the size you are at that time.
-Even if you’re planning to lose weight and are tempted to order a size or two down, don’t.
+If you’re planning to lose weight and you are tempted to order a size or two down, don’t.
 It is much, much easier to take in a dress that’s too big than it is to let out a too-small dress.

-Ordering a dress for your current size and having it altered (if necessary) will also mean a more bespoke, flattering fit.
-Whereas a too-small dress, even if altered, may look cramped and uncomfortable.
+Ordering a dress for your current size and having it altered (if necessary) will mean a bespoke, flattering fit.
+Where as a dress that is too small, even if altered, may look cramped and uncomfortable.